DavidStrootman/Words/README.md

 REPEAT
 ```
 #### Conditionals (IF ELSE THEN)
-Conditionals in BLOCKS are built up of three keywords: IF, ELSE and THEN.
+Conditionals in Words are built up of three keywords: IF, ELSE and THEN.
 Conditionals work the same way
 as they do in Forth.
 The IF is preceded by a boolean operator of some sort.
 If the result is true, the block of code following IF is called.
 If a ELSE block is given, the execution continues at THEN.
 If the result if false, the else block is called.
 [Forth documentation](https://www.forth.com/starting-forth/4-conditional-if-then-statements/)
 ```python